Backblaze/b2-sdk-python/changelog.d/+authorize_account.changed.md

-Change v3.B2Api.authorize_account signature to make `realm` optional and `"production"` by default
+Change v3.B2Api.authorize_account signature to make `realm` optional and `"production"` by default.